Thet-Wai-123/In-Memory_Database/README.md

 ## Limitations & Potential Plans

-- Atomicity is only supported for changing rows but not datatable structure, meaning those changes will not rollback properly.
+- Atomicity is only supported for changing rows but not datatable structure.
 - Only includes simple add and retrieve, and no foreign keys or custom constraints.
 - Search parameters are simple and only allow one search condition.

+## Exception Handling

+Most of the exceptions are still recoverable, meaning when an exception is thrown, the current transaction will abort, reverting to its previous working state.
+However, exceptions relating to File or locks, specifically `LockNotReleasedException` which is a custom exception type, will have persisting impacts, so you should probably restart it.

 # Links